selgik/Prepare-survey/README.md

     1. How can I lead an effective survey?
     2. What are the key concepts?
-    3. How can I apply key concept?
+    3. How can I apply key concepts?
     4. Remarks